bmp713/Razor/README.md

 https://razor.up.railway.app

-This is the frontend of an application built with Blazor
+This is the frontend of an application built with .NET and Blazor

 ## Structure
 - Razor components are in the `Pages/` and `Layout/` folders